-Helen, Georgia is one of the state’s cherished North Georgia towns, with so much to do!
+Helen, Georgia is one of the state’s cherished towns in the North Georgia Mountains, with so much to do!
 Whether you are exploring the Georgia Mountain Coaster or Alpine Mini Golf in the Downtown district….or hiking the falls at one of the many state parks…you’re going to need some fuel!

 These are our favorite restaurants in Helen, GA.
 What do you think?
 Let us know what we missed!

 Hofer’s Bakery and Café (365 Favorite!) – When I say “where to eat in Helen” most people (rightfully) sing Hofer’s name immediately.
 If you eat nowhere else, go here!

 This could not have been a more perfect family-friendly lunch spot.
 The food was spot-on, the staff was superb, the atmosphere was casual and light, and …well….the German bakery!
 You’ll love the fresh breads made daily in their stone hearth oven!